regebro/hovercraft/docs/presentations.rst

   useful when you use **data-rotate-x** or **data-rotate-y**, otherwise it will only give the impression that the slide is made smaller, which isn't really useful.

+* **data-autoplay**: This controls de number of seconds before automatically navigating to the next slide.
+Autoplay will not be loaded by default if left blank.

 Hovercraft! specialities